 group discounts.
 Please email us at [email protected] with subject line 'CCVR Course Group Rate' for more details.

-Offer expires on December 1st.
+Early Bird Discount has been extended to January 24, 2020.
 Availability on a first come, first served basis.

 Get started now!

 "The online format is fantastic!
 I can't imagine absorbing a week's worth of material at another course!
 Then not being able to view the material again.
 The CCVR course allowed me to review selected lectures multiple times.
 I would highly recommend the CCVR course to any therapist interested in developing their expertise regarding vestibular rehab."

 Congratulations to all of our CCVR Course Graduates!